Advertisement

 In Seven’s reality show, four teams will go head-to-head to renovate neighbouring houses in a suburb in Melbourne.
 The team that creates the best renovated property will win a cash prize (currently an undisclosed amount).

-Furthermore, unlike The Block, which hosts an auction for the houses on the show, My Reno Rules will host a live grand finale where two Australians will win the renovated, fully furnished, landscaped, and kitted-out houses!
+However, unlike The Block, My Reno Rules will host a live grand finale instead of an auction.
+There, two Australians will win the renovated, fully furnished, landscaped, and kitted-out houses!
 Live on TV.

 Who is hosting My Reno Rules?